r9y9/deepvoice3_pytorch/README.md

 ### 2. Training

-`train.py` is the script for training models.
-Basic usage is:
+Basic usage of `train.py` is:

 ```
 python train.py --data-root=${data-root} --hparams="parameters you want to override"
 ```

-Suppose you will want to build an English TTS model using LJSpeech dataset with default hyper parameters, then you can train your model by:
+Suppose you will want to build a DeepVoice3-style model using LJSpeech dataset with default hyper parameters, then you can train your model by:

 ```
-python train.py --data-root=./data/ljspeech/
+python train.py --data-root=./data/ljspeech/ --hparams="use_preset=True,builder=deepvoice3"
 ```

-Model checkpoints, alignments and predicted/target spectrograms are saved in `./checkpoints` directory per 5000 steps by default.
+Model checkpoints (.pth) and alignments (.png) are saved in `./checkpoints` directory per 5000 steps by default.

 If you are building a Japaneses TTS model, then for example,

 ```
-python train.py --data-root=./data/jsut --hparams="frontend=jp"
+python train.py --data-root=./data/jsut --hparams="frontend=jp" --hparams="use_preset=True,builder=deepvoice3"
 ```

 `frontend=jp` tell the training script to use Japanese text processing frontend.
 Default is `en` and uses English text processing frontend.

 Note that there are many hyper parameters and design choices.
-Some are configurable by `hparams.py` and some are hardcoded in `deepvoice3_pytorch/deepvoice3.py` (e.g., dilation factor for each convolution layer).
-If you find better hyper parameters or model architectures, please let me know!
+Some are configurable by `hparams.py` and some are hardcoded in the source (e.g., dilation factor for each convolution layer).
+If you find better hyper parameters, please let me know!

 ### 4. Moniter with Tensorboard